This is not merely the account of the agent. I have been texting with

 Prat had been under contract in France as the number two rider for the Wertheimers behind Olivier Peslier.
 When Peslier left, it was assumed Prat would take over as number one rider.
 But trainer Andre Fabre hired Maxime Guillon as number one rider for the Wertheimers, leaving Prat at number two.

 In stepped Lawson, whose mother was French and who spoke the language fluently.
 He called Prat and told him, “Flavien, you do not have to be number two to anybody.
 You come to the United States and I will make you the number one rider in California.”
-After talking to his parents Prat agreed, and Lawson arranged to get him a five-year P1 visa (for the purpose of athletic competition), but only under the stipulation he gets one for his girlfriend as well, which he was able to do.
+After talking to his parents Prat agreed, and Lawson arranged to get him a five-year P1 visa (for the purpose of athletic competition), but only under the stipulation he gets one for his girlfriend (now his wife) as well, which he was able to do.
 So Prat was off to America.

 What attracted Lawson to the French riders was that they all copy their style after Cash Asmussen, who was so successful there for years.
 As a result, the French jockeys ride American style, which is much lower than the English and Irish riders.